Where Did Cloud Computing Come From?

 Virtualization, which itself is software-defined computing, made the process of creating computing instances, connecting them, and assigning different roles to each of them easy and uniform.
 It allowed the compute clusters, which comprise many physical computing devices, to be turned into the Compute Clouds.
 In other words:

 Compute Clusters + Virtualization = Cloud Computing

 Cloud Computing or "Cloud" is an infrastructure model of an Information Technology system.
-It comes to describe that a virtualized computing system in which there are two groups of sub-systems - virtualized Computing Nodes (Processing Nodes), which do the computation, and Storage Appliances (also called Storage Area Network), is used for data storage.
+It comes to describe a virtualized computing system in which there are two groups of sub-systems - virtualized Computing Nodes (Processing Nodes), which do the computation, and Storage Appliances (also called Storage Area Networks), which are used for data storage.
 The computation and data storage operations are executed in separate sub-systems connected one to another in a Cloud Computing system.
 This is what 'Cloud" is all about.

 Cloud is about creating a networking model of a virtualized computer system in which the processing and storage are physically separated.

 Cloud is not a synonym of a "Data Center" or an "Internet."
 Whoever says that Cloud means anything else different from a computer system is entirely wrong and lacks the necessary technical knowledge to participate in any discussions related to Cloud Computing!